1. You don’t decide what patients want, they do

 Yes, it’s 99% safe.
 How many times have you had a package not arrive at your home?
 Probably never or very minimal.
 Things happen, but it’s not a frequent occurrence.
 Plus, people that are scared of losing packages usually ship things to their work anyways.

-We know eyewear is very expensive and it may scare you shipping $1000 worth of glasses in a little brown box.
+We know eyewear is very expensive and it may scare you to ship $1000 worth of glasses in a little brown box.
 However, what should scare you more is how many sales you are losing in office because you don’t offer e-commerce eyeglasses.
 The benefits outweigh the losses.

 The shipping rates are also really inexpensive for local shipments and usually less than $5 and arrive in 1 day.
 Your patients will be impressed by the speed.
 You are not shipping cases, just frames so the box is really lightweight and small.